julius-boettger/software-list/README.md

 # My favorite _**Free and Open Source**_ Software
 - Links go to...
-	- GitHub repositories (whenever possible)
+	- Source code repositories (e.g. GitHub, GitLab, Codeberg)
-	- Project websites
+	- Project websites (only when they contain more information than the repo OR the repo isn't public)
 - I strongly recommend the following websites for finding and comparing the right software for anyone and their use case:
 	- [AlternativeTo](https://alternativeto.net/): Find alternatives for specific products
 	- [Slant](https://slant.co): Compare products of a broader category (like "Linux distributions")